Certification for Differentially Private Prediction in Gradient-Based Training: Methodology and Computations

-This section presents the core of our framework: an algorithm that can compute valid parameter space bounds.
-We call this algorithm \textit{Abstract Gradient Training} (AGT) and present it in Algorithm~\ref{alg:AGT}.
+This section presents the core of our framework: an algorithm that can compute valid parameter space bounds for any gradient-based training algorithm\footnote{Here we present AGT only for stochastic gradient descent, but our framework is applicable to other first-order training procedures, such as those based on momentum.}.
+We call this algorithm \textit{Abstract Gradient Training} and present it in Algorithm~\ref{alg:AGT}.

+We start by introducing two assumptions.
+First, for expositional purposes, we assume that parameter bounds $T^k$ take the form of an interval: $[\theta_L, \theta_U]$ s.t. $\forall i, [\theta_L]_i \leq [\theta_U]_i$.
+This can be relaxed to linear constraints for more expressive parameter bounds at the cost of increased computational complexity.
+Second, we assume that the parameter initialization $\theta'$ and data ordering are both arbitrary, but fixed.
+The latter assumption on data ordering is purely an expositional convenience that is relaxed in Appendix \ref{app:algcorrect}.

-Algorithm 1 proceeds by soundly bounding effect of the worst-case removals and/or additions for each batch encountered during training.
-We therefore have the following theorem, which is proved in Appendix \ref{app:proofs}: \begin{theorem} Given a model $f$, dataset $D$, arbitrary but fixed initialization, $\theta'$, bound on the number of added removed individuals, $k$, and learning hyper-parameters including: batch size $b$, number of epochs $E$, and learning rate $\alpha$, Algorithm~\ref{alg:AGT} returns valid parameter-space bounds on the stochastic gradient training algorithm, $M$, that satisfy Definition~\ref{def:validparambounds}. \end{theorem}
+Algorithm 1 proceeds by soundly bounding the effect of the worst-case removals and/or additions for each batch encountered during training.
+We therefore have the following theorem, which is proved in Appendix \ref{app:proofs}: \begin{theorem} Given a model $f$, dataset $D$, arbitrary but fixed initialization, $\theta'$, bound on the number of added or removed individuals, $k$, and learning hyper-parameters including: batch size $b$, number of epochs $E$, and learning rate $\alpha$, Algorithm~\ref{alg:AGT} returns valid parameter-space bounds on the stochastic gradient training algorithm, $M$, that satisfy Definition~\ref{def:validparambounds}. \end{theorem}

 We note that the clipping procedure $\operatorname{Clip}_\gamma$ in Algorithm \ref{alg:AGT} is a truncation operator that clamps all elements of its input to be between $-\gamma$ and $\gamma$, while leaving those within the range unchanged.
 This is distinct from the $\ell_2$-norm clipping typically employed by privacy-preserving mechanisms such as DP-SGD \citep{abadi2016deep}.
 In this work, we chose to use the truncation operator as it is more amenable to bound-propagation.